arbreshazeqiri/E-Libraria/README.md

 # Books
-This will be the Coding Dojo Projects &amp; Algorithms Group Project repositoy.
+This will be the Coding Dojo Projects &amp; Algorithms Group Project repository.